-As mandated by statute (Section 466.021, Texas Government Code), the agency's Executive Director contracts with an independent firm to conduct a demographic study of Texas Lottery players every two years.
-The Earl Survey Research Laboratory of Texas Tech University published the most recent state-mandated study, the 2005 Demographic Study of Texas Lottery Players, in March 2005.
-Subsequent to the publication of that report, the Commission recommended conducting the study on an annual basis and the first non-mandated study, the Demographic Study of Texas Lottery Players: December 2005, was conducted by the School of Urban and Public Affairs at the University of Texas at Arlington.
+Texas Statute (Section 466.021, Texas Government Code) mandates that the agency's Executive Director contract with an independent firm to conduct a demographic study of Texas Lottery players every two years.
+In 2005, the Texas Lottery Commission decided to have the study conducted annually.
+The Center for Public Policy at the University of Houston published the most recent state-mandated study, the 2007 Demographic Study of Texas Lottery Players, in December 2007.